 Your site’s hosting plays a big role, not just in your site’s performance, but also in its security and how much maintenance falls on your shoulders.

 The budget end of the WordPress hosting space is cheap shared hosting.
-If you’re just getting started with your site, shared hosting is all you need (until your site becomes wildly successful, and then you might need to upgrade).
+If you’re just getting started with your site, a shared hosting plan is all you need (until your site becomes wildly successful, and then you might need to upgrade).

 If you look at our list of recommended hosts, you’ll find there are several quality options that cost under ~$5 per month, though you’ll typically need to pay for a year upfront.